geeksoflondon/herder/README.md

 [![Build Status](https://secure.travis-ci.org/geeksoflondon/herder.png?branch=master)](http://travis-ci.org/geeksoflondon/herder)

-The zoo herder that allows all animals to talk to the hamster
+The herder that allows all animals to talk to the hamster

-## Intallation
+## Installation

 Add to Gemfile for a Rails app: